 The curriculum at Devonport High School for Girls relates directly to the school’s mission and ethos statements.
 The curriculum displays breadth, balance, relevance, differentiation, progression and continuity.
 The school recognises that education is an on-going process and that the curriculum offered should aide this progression into tertiary phases.
-We ensure we provide a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of students and prepares them for the opportunities, responsibilities and experiences of later life.
+We ensure we provide a broad and balanced curriculum that promotes the spiritual, moral, cultural, mental and physical development of students and prepares them for the opportunities, responsibilities and experiences of later life.
 In addition to all students studying English, Mathematics, Science and Religious Education we ensure that students have access to independent, impartial careers advice at all key stages in addition to relationship and sex education.

-To provide a curriculum structure that supports;
+To provide a curriculum structure that supports:

 · the development of articulate, autonomous, collaborative learners with high meta-cognition (knowing themselves as learners) and resilience

 · the further development of a genuine learning community by supporting learning conversations which are cumulative (teacher to teacher, teacher to student and student to student)

 · opportunities to enrich the curriculum through engaging and challenging educational experiences leading to enhanced outcomes

 DHSG is committed to a broad and balanced curriculum that covers a wide range of disciplines.
 This enables us to develop knowledge and skills effectively amongst our students ensuring that they develop the flexibility to adapt successfully to a rapidly changing world.
 This can be seen in the extensive and diverse range of subjects studied at key stage 3, the large number and range of GCSE that all students prepare for which leads to all students studying at least three subjects at Advanced Level.